 This year, more companies will realise that importance and start to embark on this tactic.

 (5) Integration of Online and Offline Content

-In 2017, many businesses are going to create a more integrated brand strategy across all their platforms, both online and offline, streaming down to their physical outlets or services.
+This year, many businesses are going to create a more integrated brand strategy across all their platforms, both online and offline, streaming down to their physical outlets or services.
 A proper content strategy this year needs to include all platforms, and speak or convey one message, so that consumer experience can be maintained across all touchpoints, hence increasing conversions.

 (6) Different Content for Different Platforms or Devices

 Although there is a need to speak one message, brands must still create or repurpose content for different types of platforms and devices, and this must be done after research and analysis of insights into the most appropriate channels and the types of content that will best engage audience, who will in turn give the best conversions.

 According to The Content Marketing Association (CMA), experimentation with various content platforms should be conducted with care, as for certain brands, formats such as Snapchat or Instagram Stories will definitely not be the best channels for them, and can even alienate audiences.